Totsukawaii/UndownUnlock/README.md

 - **Why is the screen white?**
   - *Press the down arrow to focus back on LockDown Browser.*

+- **Why can't I screenshot in LockDownBrowser**
+  - *You can't screenshot in LockDownBrowser, because of DRM protection any screenshot appear black.*

 - **I'm stuck, how do I close the LockDown Browser?**
   - *If the controller is running, press the delete key.*